Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - Did minor additions to the "Acknowledgement and Lost Packet Handling" section,
 - Fixed broken links,
 - Extended the list of references.

+## Since Version 01

+- Extended "Congestion Control" section with the detailed description of SRT packet pacing for both live streaming and file/message transmission cases.
+- Improved "Group Membership Extension" section.
+- Reworked "Security Consideration" section.
+- Changed the workgroup from "MOPS" to "Network Working Group".
+- Changed the intended status of the document from "Standards Track" to "Informational".
+- Overall corrections throughout the document: fixed lists, punctuation, etc.